Toxoplasmosis: Marine mammals

 A University of California, Davis study of dead sea otters collected from 1998 to 2004 found toxoplasmosis was the cause of death for 13% of the animals.
 Proximity to freshwater outflows into the ocean was a major risk factor.
 Ingestion of oocysts from cat feces is considered to be the most likely ultimate source.
 Surface runoff containing wild cat feces and litter from domestic cats flushed down toilets are possible sources of oocysts.
-These same sources may have also introduced the toxoplasmosis infection to the endangered Hawaiian monk seal.
-Infection with the parasite has contributed to the death of at least four Hawaiian monk seals.
-A Hawaiian monk seal's infection with T. gondii was first noted in 2004.
-The parasite's spread threatens the recovery of this highly endangered pinniped.
-The parasites have been found in numerous cetacean species, such as the bottlenose dolphin, spinner dolphin, Risso's dolphin, Indo-Pacific humpback dolphin, striped dolphin, the beluga whale, and the critically endangered Māui dolphin and Hector's dolphin.
 A 2011 study of 161 Pacific Northwest marine mammals ranging from a sperm whale to harbor porpoises that had either become stranded or died found that 42 percent tested positive for both T. gondii and S. neurona.
 Researchers Black and Massie believe anchovies, which travel from estuaries into the open ocean, may be helping to spread the disease.

+Cetaceans

+Toxoplasmosis has been implicated in the deaths of various cetacean species, such as the bottlenose dolphin, spinner dolphin, Risso's dolphin, Indo-Pacific humpback dolphin, striped dolphin, the beluga whale, and the critically endangered Māui dolphin and Hector's dolphin.

+With only 54 Māui dolphins over the age of one remaining, T. gondii is considered a significant human-caused threat to the dolphins' populations.
+Fatal cases of T. gondii have also been confirmed among spinner dolphins off the coast of Hawaii, among bottlenose dolphins, Risso's dolphins, and striped dolphins along the Mediterranean coast, among Indo-Pacific humpback dolphins in Australia, and again among free-ranging bottlenose dolphins in Brazil.
+In Canada, within the endangered St. Lawrence Estuary beluga population, seroprevalence of Toxoplasma gondii increased from 27% in 2000 to 44% in 2018, and at least five deaths were attributed to toxoplasmosis.

+A 2011 study of 151 marine mammals that had stranded in the Pacific Northwest and been suspected of having protozoal encephalitis, or in the case of sea otters, on the basis of prior protozoan outbreaks, plus 10 healthy animals found that 42 percent tested positive for both T. gondii and Sarcocystis neurona.
+Approximately 14 per cent of the western Arctic beluga whale population is believed to asymptomatically carry T. gondii with a few deaths attributed to the infection.